Alizeh Shah

-Alizeh Shah (Urdu: علیزہ شاہ; born 9 June 2000) is a Pakistani actress who appears in Urdu television.
+Alizeh Shah (Urdu: علیزہ شاہ) is a Pakistani actress who appears in Urdu television.
 She made her acting debut in 2016, with a supporting role Alina in Choti Si Zindagi.
 In 2018, Her performance as Palwasha in Ishq Tamasha earned her the Hum Award for Best Television Sensation.
-Shah get widely recognized after portraying the role of Dua in Ehd-e-Wafa (2019).
+Shah got widely recognized after portraying the role of Dua in Ehd-e-Wafa (2019).